IngridAtMicrosoft/DocsContent/singlesource/index.md

 ms.service: media-services
 ---

-# Welcome to singlesource!
+# Welcome to Single Source!

-This is just a page.
+This repo is dedicated to using single source documentation principles with GitHub.